tyleretters/lordsofthepit.com/_pages/lords-haus.md

 ## Registration Information

-Space is restricted to 35 participants.
+Space is again reserved to 35 participants.
 Registration will take place in three phases. **Registration is required to reserve your spot.
-Please do so as soon as possible.**
+Please do so as soon as your phase opens.**

-- **Phase 1: Lords of the Pit - NOW OPEN**
+- Phase 1: Lords of the Pit in good standing - **REGISTRATION NOW OPEN**
 - Phase 2: Previous participants - Opens 10am, Friday, September 10th, 2021
-- Phase 3: New innitiates & friends of the club (if necissary) - 10am, Friday, October 8th, 2021
+- Phase 3: New innitiates/friends of the club (if necissary) - 10am, Friday, October 8th, 2021

-In order to register, Please send $365 [via paypal to Bob Agra via this link](https://paypal.me/bobagra?locale.x=en_US)
+To register, Please send $365 [via paypal to Bob Agra via this link](https://paypal.me/bobagra?locale.x=en_US)

 ---